NeighborhoodGuard/ftp_upload/FTP_Upload/doc/DeveloperNotes.md

 (`PATH` variable) of the test process.
 If the tests are being run under Windows, these are not part of the standard command set.

-When running under Windows, the simplest way to set this up is to install Git (which you probably already installed in order to download the FTP_Upload repository), and then to run the tests from the `Git Bash` command line.  `Git Bash` includes a very complete set of Unix/Linux utilities in its execution path, including `ls` and `sed`.
+When running under Windows, the simplest way to get these commands into the execution path is to install Git (which you probably already installed in order to download the FTP_Upload repository), and then to run the tests from the `Git Bash` command line.  `Git Bash` includes a very complete set of Unix/Linux utilities in its execution path, including `ls` and `sed`.
 You can also run the tests
-from the Windows command line by adding the appropriate path to your execution path, e.g., `\Program Files\Git\bin`.
+from the Windows command line by adding the appropriate path to your execution path, e.g., `C:\Program Files\Git\bin`.

 Lastly, Windows versions of `ls` and `sed` utilities can also be found in the [UnxUtils package available from SourceForge](unxutils.sourceforge.net).